Seiten

 For the interview date for your L Blanket Visa you must apply in person at the US Consulate or at the US Embassy where your documents will be checked and you will be interviewed by the consular officers.

-The following documents must be prepared and brought along for the appointment at the US Consulate or the US Embassy:
+The following documents must be prepared and brought along for the appointment at the US consulate or the US embassy:

 Be prepared to answer questions about your visa application, your planned stay in the US and other relevant topics.